Backdoor Learning Curves: Explaining Backdoor Poisoning Beyond Influence Functions: Experiments

-\myparagraph{Explaining Backdoor Predictions.} In the following, we give a graphical interpretation of the poisoned convex-classifier's decision function, expressed by its internal weights, for which interpretation of their results is easier \cite{tramerSimpleModel21, dacremaProgress2019}.
-We consider the results for backdoor trigger \cite{gu2019badnets} in a specific position, as its influence on the classifier decision is easier to see.
-Conversely, the backdoor trigger by for example Zhong et al.~\cite{Zhong20backdoor} spans to the entire image, and therefore its influence is harder to spot from the interpretability plots.
+In the following, we give a graphical interpretation of the poisoned convex-classifier's decision function, expressed by its internal weights, for which interpretation of their results is easier \cite{tramerSimpleModel21, dacremaProgress2019}.
+We consider the results for a backdoor trigger \cite{gu2019badnets} in a specific position, as its influence on the classifier decision is easier to see.
+Conversely, the backdoor trigger by for example Zhong et al.~\cite{Zhong20backdoor} spans the entire image, and therefore its influence is harder to spot from the interpretability plots.
 In particular, given a sample $x$ we aim to compute and show the gradient of the classifier's decision function with respect to $x$.
 We use an SVM with regularization $\lambda = \expnumber{1}{-02}$ for MNIST $7~\rm{vs}~1$ and CIFAR10 \cifarairplanefrog, and report the results in Figure~\ref{fig:interpretability}.
-For MNIST we consider a digit $7$ with the trigger (left) and we show the gradient of the clean classifier's decision function.
-We report the outcome of the gradient from the clean (middle) and poisoned (right) classifiers for the corresponding input.
-Since we train a linear classifier on the input space, the derivative coincide with the classifier's weights.
-Intriguingly, the classifier's weights increased their magnitude and now have high values on the bottom right corner, where the trigger is located.
-From CIFAR10, we show a poisoned airplane (left).
-We report the gradient mask obtained by considering the maximum value for each channel, both for the clean (middle) and backdoored (right) classifier.
-Also in this case, the backdoored model shows higher values in the bottom right region, corresponding to the trigger location.
-This means that the analyzed classifiers assign high importance to the trigger in order to discriminate the class of the input points.
+For MNIST, we consider the digit $7$ with the trigger, showcasing the gradient of the clean classifier's decision function.
+We present the results of the gradient from the clean and poisoned classifiers corresponding to the clean and backdoored inputs.
+Since we train a linear classifier on the input space, the derivative coincides with the classifier's weights.
+Intriguingly, the classifier's weights increase in magnitude and now exhibit high values in the bottom right corner, where the trigger is located.
+From CIFAR10, we show a poisoned airplane.
+We report the gradient mask obtained by considering the maximum value for each channel, both for the clean and backdoored classifier.
+Also, in this case, the backdoored model shows higher values in the bottom right region, corresponding to the trigger location.
+This means that the analyzed classifiers assign high importance to the trigger to discriminate the class of the input points.

 Summarizing, the plots in Figure~\ref{fig:interpretability} further confirm our findings regarding the change of the internal parameters during the backdoor learning process.
 In particular, we have seen that less regularized classifiers need to increase their weights and thus complexity to learn the backdoor.
 Conversely, when the flexibility of the classifier increases then it can learn the backdoor easier without significantly altering its complexity.